- This event has passed.

 – Overlaps: Tracking the distinctiveness of gaze of early 20th century women photographers in Scotland with Jenny Brownrigg; Exhibitions Director (The Glasgow School of Art)

 As well as these three live panel events, we will also be making available pre-recorded Shutter Speed sessions.
 These snapshot presentations offer a glimpse into the many stories of women and photography in Scotland.
-These will be available to watch between 15th October and 29th November, so watch this space!
+These will be available to watch between 15th October and 29th November, and you can find them here.

 You can see work by women photographers in Scotland in the online Ways of Seeing exhibition hosted by Shutter Hub from Thursday 29th October.